arpitamangal/arpitamangal/README.md

 Yet, a persistent concern lingered – the absence of formal education in Analytics and Machine Learning.
 Fueled by a lifelong dream of pursuing education abroad, I turned to my manager for guidance.
 His invaluable advice steered me towards the Business Analytics program that blended my robust technical acumen with a strong business focus.
 This journey proved transformative, refining my ability to tackle complex problems and craft effective analytical solutions.

-More resolute than ever, I am now eager to embrace full-time opportunities in Data Science.
+More resolute than ever, I am now eager to embrace full-time opportunities in Data Science and Analytics.

 ### Tools & Technologies :